ijcai26anonymous/ijcai/README.md

-# SEAL: Selective Alignment for SNNs
+# SeAl: Selective Alignment for SNNs

 ---